This easy watermelon juice recipe is the perfect drink for a hot day — fresh, hydrating, and naturally sweet with no added sugar.

 You can juice the white part of the rind, especially if you’re using a juicer, but avoid the thick green skin unless it’s organic and well-scrubbed.
 But it has a more bitter, vegetal taste.
 It’s good for you, but if you’re looking for a sweet juice, the rind will alter the taste somewhat.

-Yes, the watermelon rind, the white part (just under the green skin), is rich in citrulline, a compound that may help your body recover after workouts and support circulation.
+Yes, the watermelon rind, the white part (just under the green skin), is rich in citrulline, a compound that may play a role in promoting circulation and supporting post-exercise recovery.
 It’s not as sweet as the red part, but if you’re juicing, it’s a great way to use more of the fruit and reduce waste.

 I can’t wait for you to try this watermelon juice recipe!
 If you make it, tag @becomingyouwithjulie on Instagram — I’d love to see yours!
 And if you have a sec, a quick comment or rating helps more than you know.
 Thanks so much for being here! 💛